 TIP #1: EXPOSE CHILDREN TO CHINESE CHARACTERS

-Children have to have a general impression of the characters before they attempt to write them.
-Any Chinese learning materials can help children being exposed to Chinese characters: books, labels, flash cards, posters… you name it.
+Children got to have a general impression of the characters before they attempt to write them.
+Many Chinese learning materials can help children to be exposed to Chinese characters: books, labels, flash cards, posters… you name it.
 Themed-based Word walls are especially effective because the characters are categorized and are connected.
-Labels on different objects at home can also be useful since they help establish the link between the characters and the objects.
+Putting labels on different objects at home can also be useful since they help establish the links between the characters and the objects.

 TIP #2: MODEL THE WRITING FOLLOWING THE RIGHT STROKE ORDER

-Show the children how to write the characters and do it several times to ensure they understand.
-For example, you can write down the character slowly on the white board first asking the children to pay attention to the stroke orders.
-Then you can repeat writing the character.
+To ensure children understand, we can demonstrate how to write the characters and repeat it several times before we invite the kids to try.
+For example, we can write down the character slowly on the white board first, asking the children to pay attention to the stroke orders.
+Then we can write it again.
 Ask a child to identify the orders and mark them on the strokes with a marker of different color.
 Finally ask a couple of children to the white board to write it while the rest of the class write together with them.
-In such a way, it is for sure that children learn how to write the character by heart.

 As a rule of thumb, the stoke orders should be from top to the bottom, from left to the right and from outside to inside.

-If you want to show the children an animated version of the character, you can use Animated stroke order for Chinese characters to show it.
+If you want to show the children an animated version of writing a character, you can use Animated stroke order for Chinese characters to show it.